speeding-up-science-workshops/speeding-up-science-workshops.github.io/docs/editing_this_site.md

 The site will now be rendered on your local computer (viewable in your web browser at the link that will come up on your screen with a successful `mkdocs serve`, like `http://127.0.0.1:8000/`) and you can continue to make changes to your `md` file until it looks right.
 Stop the mkdocs serve by using `Ctrl-C`.

+Note, if you're embedding images into your markdown, please name them appropriately (preferably including the name of your markdown file, e.g. `XY-workflow-img1.png`) and place them into the `docs/img` folder.
+This will keep our `docs` folder nice and clean.

 When you're finished, commit your changes as you normally would, e.g.: